google/pmax_migration/README.md

 These should be passed in the yaml configuration file.
 If necessary, you can have multiple yaml files.
-Each execution will use only 1 file, and you can specify which file with the flag yaml_path.
+Each execution will use only 1 file, and you can specify which file with the flag path_config.

 **Google Ads API Client**